Omegapoint-Norge-Academy/secure-by-design/Tests/README.md

 [__Spoiler (full code)__](./completed/Unit/ProductsControllerTests.cs)

-# Testing Part 2 - Integration Tests
+# Part 2 - Integration Tests

 To check that the inidividual parts of our system is working correctly when interacting with each other, we will create some integration tests in addition to the unit tests.

 The integration tests are located in `Tests/0-starting-point/System/`.

-### Step 0 - Add client-secrets to Test Config
+## Step 0 - Add client-secrets to Test Config

 It is important to add the client secrets to `Tests/0-starting-point/testsettings.json`, otherwise the integration tests will not work.

-The secrets can be fount at [bit.ly/riverty-secrets](https://bit.ly/riverty-secrets)
+The secrets can be obtained by asking your workshop instructor.

 ## Step 1 - BaseTests class and Authenticating with the API